leeandher/programming-notes/react/3 - Component Props.md

 When we render an `<Exploder />` component, we create a `<CustomButton />` instance with the property `onClick` set to our function (`handleClick`).
 When we click on the `<CustomButton />`  we are clicking on the actual `<button>` element rendered within it, and that element has an Event Listener for `onClick` set to read `<CustomButton />`'s property of `onClick`!

 ### Children
 The `props` object also has access to the children of an instance of a component.
 Up until now components have always been self closing, but that isn't mandatory, just usual.
 If a component isn't self closing (`<Example />` vs. `<Example></Example>`), it's children can be accessed using `this.props.children`.
-It is an array of JSX entitites.
+It is an array of JSX entities.
 ```javascript
 class ExampleWrapper extends React.Component {
   render() {